Topological Stability of Kinetic $k$-Centers

 Assume w.l.o.g. that $(p_a,p_c)$ is shorter than $2\sqrt{2}$ and that $p_a$ and $p_b$ are covered by a red disk with only two overlaps.
 Combining this with the fact that $(p_a,p_b),(p_b,p_c)$ are at most $2$, we can conclude that triple $(p_a,p_b,p_c)$ can be covered by growing the red disk with only two overlaps to radius $\sqrt{2}$. \end{proof}

-\begin{lemma} Let $R$ and $B$ to be optimal solutions to a point set $P$ for $k$-EC-minmax.
+\begin{lemma} Let $R$ and $B$ be optimal solutions to a point set $P$ for $k$-EC-minmax.
 Assume the intersection graph $G_{R,B}$ has only degree-2 vertices.
 To transform the disks of $R$ onto $B$, while covering the area initially covered by both sets, it is sufficient to increase the disk radius by a factor $\left(1 + \sqrt{1 + 8 \cos^2(\frac{\pi}{2k})}\right)/2$. \end{lemma}

-{\sffamily\bfseries Proof.} As the problem is invariant under scaling, we assume w.l.o.g that the radii of disks is $1$.
-To morph from $R$ to $B$, a red disk $r_1$ has to grow to cover the intersection of an adjacent blue disk $b$ with the other (red) neighbor $r_2$ of $b$ (see dashed red disk in figure).
-We grow $r_1$ to fully cover its initial disk and the intersection between $b$ and $r_2$.
+\begin{proof} As the problem is invariant under scaling, we assume w.l.o.g that the maximum radii of the disks is $1$.
+To arrive are the claimed upper bound, we propose a morph from $R$ to $B$ in which a red disk $r_1$ grows to cover the intersection of an adjacent blue disk $b$ with the other (red) neighbor $r_2$ of $b$.
+Specifically, we grow $r_1$ to fully cover its initial disk and the intersection between $b$ and $r_2$ (see the dashed red disk in Figure~\ref{fig:UB-cycle}(a)).
 As a result, we now have to consider only $r_1,b,r_2$ without concerning ourselves with the other neighbor of $r_1$ or $r_2$.

 Let $r_1$ be the red disk that has to grow the least, of all red disks in our instance.
 Let $0\leq d_1,d_2\leq 2$ be the distance between the centers of $r_1$ and $b$ and between $r_2$ and $b$ respectively.
 We know that $d_1 \leq d_2$, as otherwise $r_2$ has to grow less than $r_1$ to cover the other intersection of $b$.
-However, if $d_2$ is smaller, the intersection between $b$ and $r_2$ is larger so $r_1$ may have to grow more.
-We can therefore conclude that in the worst case $d_1 = d_2 = d$.
+However, if $d_2$ is smaller, the intersection between $b$ and $r_2$ is larger so $r_1$ has to grow more to cover the intersection.
+We can therefore conclude that in the configuration that maximizes the factor by which $r_1$ has to grow, it holds that $d_1 = d_2 = d$.